FernandoTN/NotionTemplate/README.md

 1. Open Insights database → Click "New" dropdown → "+ New template"
 2. Add template with structured fields and guidance for consistent insight capture

+**For Tasks Database** (if enabled):
+1. Open Tasks database → Click "New" dropdown → "+ New template"
+2. Create "Standard Follow-up" template with common task patterns

 ### 2. Dashboard Views & Linked Databases

 1. Navigate to the "Research Dashboard" page created by the script
-2. Manually add these linked database views:
+2. Manually add these linked database views under each heading:

    **This Week's Interviews:**
    - Add linked database → Select "Interviews"